GenericMappingTools/GMTjl_doc/documentation/utilities/imfilter.md

 ### Kwargs
 - `normalize::Int=1`: Normalize the filter to unit sum.
 This is the default, unless ``sum(kernel) == 0``,
    case in which we change it to 0.

+- `sep::Bool=false`: Try to decompose the filter into two 1-D components.
+If possible, this leads to a faster execution.
+MxN x (m+n) operations, instead of MxN x mxn.
+Where M,N and m,n are the sizes of the image I and the kernel filter respectively.

 ### Returns
 A new \myreflink{GMTimage} of the same type as `I` with the filtered image.